-About CSIR Aroma Mission
+About CSIR Aroma Mission Phase-II

 “Catalyzing Rural Empowerment through Cultivation, Processing, Value Addition and Marketing of Aromatic Plants”

 - The Council of Scientific and Industrial Research (CSIR) has contributed significantly in the development, nurturing and positioning of essential oil-based aroma industry in the country.
 This has led to creation of an ecosystem benefitting the industry, farmers and next generation entrepreneurs.

 - The segment is maturing and there is global connect in a significant manner, providing newer opportunities which are associated, however, with several challenges.
 Industry thus needs to reposition itself in this important segment.
 CSIR once again proposes to contribute for the purpose in a mission mode.
 CSIR Aroma Mission has been conceptualized and is being made operational.

 - The nodal laboratory is CSIR-Central Institute of Medicinal and Aromatic Plants (CSIR-CIMAP), Lucknow.
 The participating laboratories are CSIR-Institute of Himalayan Bioresource Technology (CSIR-IHBT), Palampur; CSIR-Indian Institute of Integrative Medicine (CSIR-IIIM), Jammu; CSIR-National Botanical Research Institute (CSIR-NBRI), Lucknow; and CSIR-North-East Institute of Science and Technology (CSIR-NEIST), Jorhat.

 - The CSIR Aroma Mission is envisaged to bring transformative change in the aroma sector through desired interventions in the areas of agriculture, processing and product development for fuelling the growth of aroma industry and rural employment.